 When do we have Chapel?

-At least once a week, your child attends chapel as part of the program here.
+At least once a week, your child attends chapel as part of the program.
 Chapel is on Tuesday and Wednesdays.

 What do we do at Chapel?

-The next time you come to pick up or drop off your child, plan to stay during chapel, it’s a great way to connect with the school.
+The next time you come to pick up your child, plan to stay during chapel, it’s a great way to connect with the school.